cu-mkp/2017-workshop-edition/_texts/p-111r_tl.md

 ## For <span class="m">red copper</span>

-When it's melted, it is good to throw in a little fine <span class="m">tin</span>, because this makes it run.
+When it is melted, it is good to throw in a little fine <span class="m">tin</span>, for this makes it run.